FlourishHealth/ferns-ui/packages/ui/Utilities/process-counties-script/README.md

 ## Warning

 County codes, although uncommon, are subject to change.
 The Census Bureau may periodically update county codes, potentially affecting the accuracy of the `COUNTY_AND_COUNTY_EQUIVALENT_ENTITIES` object.
-To maintain data accuracy, it is advisable to periodically check and update the script based on the latest information available from the Census Bureau's website: [Census Bureau County Codes](https://www.census.gov/library/reference/code-lists/ansi.html#cou).
+To maintain data accuracy, it is advisable to periodically check and update `COUNTY_AND_COUNTY_EQUIVALENT_ENTITIES` based on the latest information available from the Census Bureau's website: [Census Bureau County Codes](https://www.census.gov/library/reference/code-lists/ansi.html#cou).

 Some county names may lack standardized formats.
-In such instances, it is to comment out entries until standardization is determined.
+In such instances, it is comment out entries until standardization is determined.
+**Counties not supported:**
+-New Mexico - Doña Ana County

 **States not supported:**
 -American Samoa
 -Commonwealth of Northern Mariana Islands